 Keep following the trail, which curves to the left.
-When you reach a triangular trail junction, bear right at the arrow to facebook
+When you reach a triangular trail junction, bear right at the arrow to rejoin the main trail and return to the park entrance.

 We hope you have enjoyed your walk.
 To learn more about the Trust and our properties, please visit our website.